codex-storage/nim-codex/README.md

  2. Env. variable
  3. Config

-The order of priority is in the order listed above, where CLI options have highest priority when a configuration option is configured on several places.
+The order of priority is the same as above: Cli arguments > Env variables > Config file values.

 ### Environment variables